jmtilli/stirmake/README.md

 * Dependency on a whole directory hierarchy, using its latest mtime
 * Compatibility with `gcc -M` format dependency files
 * Conditional compilaton
-* Build command database, with dependency on build command
+* Build command, timestamp and file size database, with dependency on build command and file information
 * Automatically deduced cleaning rules
 * Fast bytecode based variable expansion
 * Many sanity checks; some fatal errors, some helpful suggestions